julianchurchill/text-adventure/README.md

 - [STORY] Entering the general store you encounter a dangerous animal, looks like a rabid dog but has no fur and deep red eyes.
 It eyes you hungrily.
 Past the animal is the back of the shop through which you can see a window that should lead you to the other side of the barricade.
 You stay in the daylight framing the doorway as the fell beast seems to be wary of the light and will not come closer to you while you stand there.
   - You must assemble a torch from items in nearby locations, you'll need a stick, a rag, dip it in a jar of clear liquid in the general store (is actually paraffin, if you examine you smell it).
 Light the torch from glowing embers in the shop next door which is just a burnt out shell.
   - Use with the 'fell beast' allowing you to see the exit at the back of the shop.
 After entering the cupboard the torch is destroyed, score is incremented and you see there is a one-way exit through the window, leading to the cobbled street north of the barricade.
-- Oubliette asks, when spoken to after agreeing to help repair the barricade - she's standing around looking for someone to help..., that you help escort her for a mushroom gathering task to an abandoned castle in ruins protected by a barrelling goon.
+- [STORY] Oubliette asks, when spoken to after agreeing to help repair the barricade - she's standing around looking for someone to help..., that you help escort her for a mushroom gathering task to an abandoned castle in ruins protected by a barrelling goon.
 Once completed she gives you a mushroom - it can heal if eaten a little or cause a very deep sleep if too much is eaten.
   - This can be completed anytime between now and before crossing the river (but not _during_ the barricade attack)
   - The first puzzle is the portcullis, you must get an iron bar from the undergrowth next to it, unjam the mechanism, climb over the hidden path of rocks to get to the other side of the portcullis and use the winch handle to wind the winch to raise the portcullis.
   - The second puzzle is beating the barrelling goon - you must place a hollow tree trunk so that when the goon barrels it shoots down a slide and up a ramp over the castle ruins wall leaving the area safe for gathering mushrooms.